-Historical Cornwall College,
+Historical Cornwall College, a schoolboy’s dream:

 Did you know that Cornwall College is the third oldest high school in Western Jamaica behind Manning's High School in Westmoreland and Rusea's High School in Hanover?

 This great, boys only high school dates to the 18th century when secondary education was greatly needed in the parish and George Miller, a teacher from Scotland, opened the Montego Bay Academy at the Presbyterian House, which was at the time located at 56 Union Street.

 In 1871 the Academy closed it doors when representatives from Scotland encouraged the government of Jamaica to establish a Queen's College in Spanish Town.
 This institution also did not last long and again government sponsored secondary education was lacking in the country.

 In 1895, a Presbyterian Minister, Rev Adam Thompson and a government representative for St. James and Trelawny, Hon.
 John Kerr, petitioned the government to allocate 500 pounds for secondary education in Montego Bay.
 Hence, in 1896, the second city gave birth to Cornwall College which was at that time located on Barracks Road(site of the Public Works Office) and was called Montego Bay Government Secondary School.

 Mr. E. Lockett, B.A., was named the first headmaster and he served until 1903.
 He was succeeded by Anglican priest, Rev. George Hibbert Leader in 1904.
 He served some 19 years at the institution which ran into difficulties due to lack of space in the classrooms.
 It was then that the Hon D.H.
 Corinaldi stepped in and used his status to procure 2,500 pounds from the government in 1909 to assist in the provision of a new school site.